sthetix/DIAGRAM/README.md

 Use this diagram to begin installing the modchip into the Switch OLED.

-There are three diagrams to choose from, but the most common is type A.
+There are three diagrams to choose from.

 Watch this video to get start modding : https://youtu.be/MH6tuykZiKY